CsengeDBalint/Restaurant-Review-App-Stage1/README.md

 1. Fork or download the project's repository.

 2. Navigate your terminal into the new directory and start a local server.
-   For this project Python was recommended.
+   For this project [Udacity](udacity.com)recommended Python.
-   You can start Python with the command (Python2) `python -m SimpleHTTPServer 8000` - if port 8000 is already in use than choose          another port.(Python 3.x) `python3 -m http.server 8000`
+   You can start Python with the command (Python2) `python -m SimpleHTTPServer 8000` - if port 8000 is already in use than choose          another port or (Python 3.x) `python3 -m http.server 8000` .
    You can download the current version of the program on [Python's website](https://www.python.org/downloads/).

 3. If your local server is running, go to the site http://localhost.8000 in your favorite browser.

-4. Have fun finding your favorite restaurant:wine_glass::fork_and_knife:
+4. Have fun finding your favorite restaurant :wine_glass::fork_and_knife: